How do I apply for a J-1 Visa?

 Participants are responsible for finding their own housing during the internship portion of the program.
 Cultural Vistas staff will provide assistance and resources to help with your housing search.
 In some cases, host employers may also provide assistance.

-Cultural Vistas conducts webinars for each language training location to provide more detailed information on how to find housing, transportation, language schools, and other logistics prior to entering the United States.
+Cultural Vistas conducts online webinars for each language training location to provide more detailed information on how to find housing, transportation, language schools, and other logistics prior to entering the United States.

 Do I need to tell Cultural Vistas if I move to new housing or change my contact information?